vecnathewhisperd0/nethunter-store-website/_docs/Inclusion_How-To.md

 are omitted, as they will use the original metadata file you proprosed.
-Feedback will be given on the original merge request thread that the application was proposed; and once the process is completed, the request will be merged to the `master` branch of the fdroiddata GitLab repository.
+Feedback will be given on the original merge request thread that the application was proposed; and once the process is completed, the request will be merged to the `master` branch of the nethunter-storedata GitLab repository.

 In an attempt to optimize the process, when you proposed inclusion via